cozy/cozy-client/docs/api/cozy-stack-client.md

 <a name="NotesCollection+all"></a>

 ### notesCollection.all() ⇒ <code>Object</code>
-all - Fetches all notes
+Fetches all notes

 **Kind**: instance method of [<code>NotesCollection</code>](#NotesCollection)
 **Returns**: <code>Object</code> - The JSON API conformant response.
 <a name="NotesCollection+destroy"></a>

 ### notesCollection.destroy(note) ⇒ <code>Object</code>
-destroy - Destroys the note on the server
+Destroys the note on the server

 **Kind**: instance method of [<code>NotesCollection</code>](#NotesCollection)
 **Returns**: <code>Object</code> - The deleted note